-The Frederick Douglass Library (FDL) is located at 1 Backbone Road, Princess Anne, MD 21853.
-The library supports the research; teaching and patient care programs of the UMES School of Pharmacy and Health
+The Frederick Douglass Library (FDL) is located on the academic oval of the UMES campus at One Backbone Road, Princess Anne, Maryland.
+The library supports the research, teaching and patient care programs of the UMES School of Pharmacy and Health Professions.

-Professions.
-The Frederick Douglass Library, led by the Dean of Library Services, provides a multiplicity of reference and technical resources onsite and via the Internet to support the University's programs.
-The FDL works closely with the School of Pharmacy to insure that access is available to electronic textbook, journals, and other databases.
+The library, led by the Director of Library Services, provides a multiplicity of reference and technical resources on-site, as well as many digital resources available from the library's website to support UMES programs.
+FDL ensures that its website provides 24/7 access to the School of Pharmacy's electronic textbooks, ejournals and databases.